-The groundwater elevation contours between the NMMA and the Northern Cities Management Area are at or below sea level, with a largely flat gradient separating the areas in Fall 2013.
-As discussed in previous Annual Reports, the groundwater divide between the two management areas might be in part related to recharge from Los Berros Creek - during dry years, this recharge is significantly reduced.
+The groundwater elevation contours between the NMMA and the NCMA are at or below sea level, with a largely flat gradient between the areas in Fall 2014.
+As discussed in previous Annual Reports, the groundwater divide that historically existed between the two management areas might be in part related to recharge from Los Berros Creek - during dry years, this recharge is significantly reduced.

-The northwest groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA from the Santa Maria Valley Management Area (Figure 6-5, Figure 6-6).
-This northwest gradient is limited to the area between the river and the NMMA boundary.
+The groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA from the SMVMA (Figure 6-5, Figure 6-6).
+This gradient is indicative of a regional flow direction from the Santa Maria River to the NMMA boundary, not shown on the map.
 Thus, the groundwater elevation beneath the river represents a boundary, where groundwater flows toward the NMMA north of the river and into the main Santa Maria basin south of the river.
 This pattern of gradients suggests that the Santa Maria River is a source of supply to both management areas.
 If the deep aquifers are confined in the area between the river and the NMMA boundary, then recharge from the river to these aquifers must be largely occurring up-gradient in places where no confining conditions exist.